How to prove you are a leader, whatever your position

 ‘Deliver on your work objectives,’ advises Corinne.
 ‘Improve things.
 Make changes for the better.
 The more you are seen as a do-er, not just a talker, the more seriously you are likely to be taken as a potential leader.’

-3. Do the tough stuff
+3. Use your Leadership Skills to tackle the tough stuff

 New managers often look for quick and easy wins but if you really want to make your mark, be prepared to get your hands dirty.